YuxuanHan0326/Synchronisation-Wand/README.md

 ![plot](./Resources/Screen_Overview.png)

 ## PCB Design
-The PCB of the synchronising wand is designed using the open sourced PCB design software *KiCad*.
+The PCB of the synchronisation wand is designed using the open sourced PCB design software *KiCad*.
 The PCB files are completely open-sourced.

 ### Schematic
 ![plot](./Resources/ESP32S3_PCB_V1_Schematic.png)